Danny Gardner, on Bronzeville

 Sandra Ruttan had her first newspaper column at the age of 13 and has a background in special education.
 She's traveled to more than 2 dozen countries, has had 6 books published to date, and was the original founder and editor of Spinetingler Magazine.
 Sandra may be the team's designated Oscar the Grouch, but she collects teddy bears and cries at Canadian Tire commercials.

-Brian Lindenmuth has been writing about crime fiction since 2006.
+Brian Lindenmuth is Bronzeville's associate publisher, in charge of sales and distribution, strategy development, and product development.
+He has been writing about crime fiction since 2006.
 He started off as the mystery/crime fiction editor for Mystery Book Spot and was the longtime non-fiction editor of Spinetingler Magazine.
 Additionally, his work has appeared in Crimespree Magazine, Heliotrope Magazine, BSC Review, Mulholland Books website, and Galley Cat.
-He was the head of the reading committee for the annual Spinetingler Awards.
 The eyebrows are real, and they're spectacular.

 Are you a writer?